marktab/CloudSecurityGuide/README.md

 # Cloud Security Guide

 ## Overview
-Welcome to the **Cloud Security Guide**, your go-to resource for mastering cloud security.
+Welcome to the **Cloud Security Guide**, your go-to resource for mastering cloud security, as applied to Microsoft Azure.
 This repository is designed to provide IT professionals, cloud architects, and cybersecurity practitioners with in-depth knowledge, practical tools, and actionable strategies for securing cloud environments.
 Whether you're preparing for CompTIA Security+ SY0-701 certification or managing enterprise-level cloud security, this guide has you covered.

 ---